Setup Supra CLI

 Open your terminal and cd

 to the directory on your machine where you wish to setup the CLI.
-For convenience, we recommend creating a directory named supra
+For convenience, we recommend placing it within the Documents

 directory.
 However, this is entirely arbitrary and there will be no repercussions for choosing differently.